justwes2/shortcut-practice-app/README.md

 ### Installation instructions

-You can see the app live at ngcarter.github.io/shortcut-practice-app/, or can run it locally by cloning this repository and opening index.html in your browser.
+You can see the app live [here](ngcarter.github.io/shortcut-practice-app/), or you can run it locally by cloning this repository and opening index.html in your browser.

 ### Technologies used